sendgrid/docs/content/docs/for-developers/sending-email/getting-started-smtp.md

 For a deeper dive into what SMTP is, the benefits of sending an email with SMTP, and how SendGrid can help, see the [SMTP Service Crash Course](https://sendgrid.com/blog/smtp-service-crash-course/) on our blog.

-## Sending a test SMTP email with Telnet
+## Sending a test X-SMTP email with Telnet

 ### Before you begin